vklap/go_ddd/README.md

 import "github.com/vklap/go_ddd/pkg/ddd"

-// User is composed of go_ddd.BaseEntity which exposes the entity's ID and Events,
+// User is composed of ddd.BaseEntity which exposes the entity's ID and Events,
 // and the user's Email.
 type User struct {
-	go_ddd.BaseEntity
+	ddd.BaseEntity
 	email string
 }